 At Hidden Valley Outdoor Nursery, our learning approach is shaped by a simple idea: children learn best through meaningful experiences outside, surrounded by nature.
-Every day is built around exploration, play and real-life problem solving, allowing children to develop confidence, independence and a lifelong love of learning.
+Every day is built around exploration, play and real life problem solving, allowing children to develop confidence, independence and a lifelong love of learning.

 Children follow their own interests, choosing what to investigate and how to engage with the environment around them.
 Whether they are building dens, experimenting with natural materials or working together on a shared idea, their curiosity drives the learning.
 Our practitioners observe closely, stepping in with support or challenge when it will deepen a child's thinking or open up a new opportunity.